 Little Ocmulgee State Park was originally built in the 1930s by the Conservation Civilian Corps.
 It is now home to the Wallace Adams Memorial Golf Course with a wonderful restaurant for you to dine in after a day on the course.
-While the park does not offer much to do other than golf, swimming, and a mini-hiking trail, the area presents a lovely little escape from everyday life when you bring your RV for a camping trip.
+While the main attractions are golf, swimming, and a mini-hiking trail, the area presents a lovely little escape from everyday life when you bring your RV for a camping trip.

 Many of the park’s visitors enjoy walking along the shoreline of the 248-acre lake or strolling along the trails after a long day.
-The park provides a playground for the children and picnic areas for you to enjoy the great outdoors on your visit.
+The park provides a playground for the children and picnic areas for you to enjoy the great outdoors.
 Little Ocmulgee Lake has its own sandy shores, granting it the name “Beach Sand” by some of the locals.
 The park offers birding, geocaching, and nature hikes for all ages.
 It is located close enough to the local towns that most visitors get strong mobile reception here.
-If you have a television in your trailer, then you may be able to connect to the television stations in the area.
+If you have a TV in your trailer, then you may be able to connect to the television stations in the area.

 If you are looking for a relaxing weekend or a week off from the hustle and bustle of the school year, then this is a great place to take the whole family in your RV.
 The park enjoys hot summers and cool winters, with moderate rainfall.
-There are 54 sites for RV/trailer camping with full hookups available, as well as only water and electric hookups.
+There are 54 sites for RV and trailer camping with full hookups available, as well as those with only water and electric hookups.
 You can visit the other cities surrounding the park or just relax on the grassy areas as you watch the birds fly by in each season.
-So what are you waiting for?
-Bring your RV to Little Ocmulgee State Park today.

 Little Ocmulgee State Park is less than three hours to all major cities in Georgia including Atlanta and Savannah.
 It’s located off US Highway 280 and runs along State Route 441.
 While the park is located in Helena, Georgia, your GPS may say that you need to head to McRae rather than Helena.
 The northern part of McRae connects to a small portion of the park, which is why your GPS may misinterpret the information.

 Little Ocmulgee State Park has a 200-foot long beach along the shoreline of Little Ocmulgee Lake.
 The beach area opens in late-May and closes in early-September.
 Remember to follow all beach rules and to only swim in the designated areas.
-Pets are not allowed on the beach or in the swimming area but they are allowed on the trails.
+Pets are not allowed on the beach or in the swimming area, but they are allowed on the trails.
 There is a beach house near the beach area and bathrooms for you to change into your bathing suit.
 Be mindful of your surroundings and keep an eye on your children when they are in the water.
-Remember to bring your sunscreen and snacks with you and make sure to pick up any trash you may see to keep the beach clean.
+Remember to bring your sunscreen and snacks with you in your campervan.